Struct style::stylesheets::TopLevelRuleParser

 namespaces: &'a mut Namespaces

 The namespace map we use for parsing.
-Needs to start as Some()
+Needs to start as Some(), and

 will be taken out after parsing namespace rules, and that reference will